 Hamline University School of Law offers students the opportunity to earn two degrees which combine law and public administration, management, nonprofit management, and organizational leadership.
 These dual degree programs allow students to have the opportunity to earn two separate professional and graduate degrees and to save time and money in completing the degrees.
 The dual degree programs lead to a Juris Doctor (JD) and a: Master of Business Administration (MBA), Master of Fine Arts in Writing (MFA), Master in Public Administration (MPA), Master in Nonprofit Management (MNM), and Organizational Leadership (MAOL).

-Please note that the MBA, MFA, MPA and MNM are offered through Hamline University's graduate schools, whereas the MAOL is offered in conjuction with The College of St. Catherine.
+Please note that the MBA, MFA, MPA and MNM are offered through Hamline University's graduate schools, whereas the MAOL is offered in conjunction with St. Catherine University.